-Fifty Years a Feminist In 1971 Sue Kedgely and group of other young feminists carried a coffin into Auckland's Albert Park to protest against decades of stagnant advancement for New Zealand women since they won the right to vote in 1893.
+Fifty Years a Feminist

+In 1971 Sue Kedgley and group of other young feminists carried a coffin into Auckland's Albert Park to protest against decades of stagnant advancement for New Zealand women since they won the right to vote in 1893.
 From that day, she became synonymous with Second Wave feminism in this country, most notably organising a tour by Germaine Greer that ended in an arrest and court appearance.
-In this direct, energetic and focused autobiography, Kedgley tracks the development of feminism over the last five decades and its intersection with her life, describing how she went from debutante to stroppy activist, journalist, safe-food activist and Green politician.
+In this energetic and focused autobiography, Kedgley tracks the development of feminism over the last five decades and its intersection with her life, describing how she went from debutante to stroppy activist, journalist, safe-food activist and Green politician.

+SUE KEDGLEY is a former broadcaster who later was elected to Parliament as a Green Party MP.
+She has served as a local body politician and is a member of the Wellington District Health Board.

-PUBLISHED: May 2021 ISBN: 9780995135444 Limpbound, 234 x 153mm.
-288 pages. \$39.99
+PUBLISHED: May 2021 ISBN: 9780995135444

+Limpbound, 234 x 153mm.
+312 pages. \$39.99